DepressionCenter/MTC-Internal-Tools-and-Automation/PowerShell Scripts/README.md

 ## Quick Start Guide
 + Navigate to each sub-directory
-+ Follow the instructions in the individual README.md file
++ Follow the instructions in the individual script or README.md file
 + For the most part, you can run the .ps1 file directly by downloading and double-cliking it.
-Some scripts may also have a -Config.txt file, which you need to download to the same directory as the .ps1 file and edit the contents.
+Some scripts may also have a -Config.txt or -Config.json file, which you need to download to the same directory as the .ps1 file and edit the contents.

 ## Documentation
-+ See individual sub-directories.
++ [Export Git Hub Usage Stats For Organization](https://github.com/DepressionCenter/MTC-Internal-Tools-and-Automation/blob/main/PowerShell%20Scripts/ExportGitHubUsageStatsForOrganization.ps1).
+This PowerShell script can be used to export daily GitHub repository statistics, for all repositories under an organization (GitHub Enterprise).
+Simply download, edit the settings towards the top of the file (file paths, API key, Organization name, etc.), and run it.
+You can also schedule it as a Windows Task.
++ [Export TrackMaster Site Template](https://github.com/DepressionCenter/MTC-Internal-Tools-and-Automation/blob/main/PowerShell%20Scripts/ExportTrackMasterSiteTemplate.ps1).
+This PowerShell script can be used to copy one SharePoint site to another site, essentially building off a template.
+Download the script, change the settings towards the top of the file, and run it to export a SharePoint site (such as TrackMaster) to a site template, which can then be deployed to a different site.
+You must be an admin on the SharePoint site you wish to export.

 ## Additional Resources
-+ None
++ See additional Code documentation in our knowledge base at: https://teamdynamix.umich.edu/TDClient/210/DepressionCenter/KB/?CategoryID=1019